telecombcn-dl/2017-dlai-team8/README.md

 Interested?
 See here our [GitHub Repo](https://github.com/telecombcn-dl/2017-dlai-team8) and our [Slides](https://github.com/telecombcn-dl/2017-dlai-team8/blob/master/Creative%20Writing%20101.pdf).

 Our project is divided in Steps.
 The first step was to work on the text letter-by-letter.
 See the sourcecode [here](https://github.com/telecombcn-dl/2017-dlai-team8/blob/master/char_rnn.ipynb)
+The second step was to encode words as integers.
+See the sourcecode [here](https://github.com/telecombcn-dl/2017-dlai-team8/blob/master/word_rnn.ipynb)
+The next step will most likely be the implementation of word2vec.
+Stay tuned!